internship

 Understand Your Goals

-The first step to getting an internship is understanding your goals.
+The first step in understanding how to get an internship is clarifying your goals.
 To do this, you must ask yourself what you want to learn through work experience.
 Determining what you want to learn at an internship is essential because it will inform where you apply and help you set goals.
 This step is challenging, but the rest will feel much easier once you know what you want.
 That is okay if you are still determining the specifics of what you hope to learn!
 Write down the general skills, experience, and understanding you hope to gain from the job.

 At most internships, you will gain knowledge and skills in broad areas, like: